-16 Target Area City of Pittsburg
+Target Area City of Pittsburg

 Goals Supported AH 1 - Housing Rehabilitation

 Needs Addressed Affordable Housing

-Funding CDBG: \$180,399
+Funding CDBG: \$116,792

+HOUSING SUCCESSOR AGENCY: \$100,000

+TOTAL BUDGET: \$216,792

 Description Assist in the development of viable communities by providing decent housing and a suitable living environment through the provision of subsidized housing rehabilitation loans for very-low and low-income households.
+6/30/2020 Estimated to help approximately 7 Pittsburg residents.
+Performance Measures:

-Target Date 6/30/2019
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 5 Pittsburg residents.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 14A - Rehab Single Unit Residential HUD National Objective - LMH HUD Accomplishment Type - Housing Units
+Estimate the number and type of families

+that will benefit from the proposed Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility

+activities HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 14A - Rehab Single Unit Residential HUD National Objective - LMH HUD Accomplishment Type - Housing Units

 Location Description Citywide

 Planned Activities The City will provide low-interest rehabilitation loans to Pittsburg homeowners for improving their property.
 This program is funded by the CDBG program.
 To qualify for the housing rehabilitation program, applicant must live in the City limits, home is owner occupied, and applicant must be "low to moderate" income (this income changes annually and is based on household size and total family annual income). • Maximum loan available is \$30,000. • Health and safety hazards will be given top priority for consideration in the program. • Loan funds may be used for various improvements but are required to fall under the category of health and safety, property maintenance, functional obsolescence, energy efficiency, or removal of architectural barriers for the disabled.
 Common repairs permitted under this loan program include, but are not limited to: new roofs and gutters; electrical and plumbing upgrades; and installation of ramps and grab bars.
-17 Project Name 2018-2019 Interfaith Council of Contra Costa County - Winter Nights Emergency Family Shelter Target Area City of Pittsburg Goals Supported H-1 - Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$16,261 Description Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County.
+16 Project Name 2019-2020 Interfaith Council of Contra Costa County - Winter Nights Emergency Family Shelter Target Area City of Pittsburg Goals Supported H-1 - Shelter for Homeless Population Needs Addressed Homeless Prevention Funding CDBG: \$10,000 Homeless Prevention CDBG: \$10,000 Description Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County.
 Program provides emergency shelter, food, tutoring, transportation, case management, housing placement assistance and more to homeless families living primarily in East and Central County.
 Winter Nights operates from October through May each year, and can serve up to 30 persons at any given time.
-Target Date 6/30/2019
+Target Date 6/30/2020 6/30/2020